wemake-services/django-test-migrations/README.md

 ### Testing migrations ordering

-Sometimes we also want to be sure that our migrations are in the correct order.
-And all our `dependecies = [...]` are correct.
+Sometimes we also want to be sure that our migrations are in the correct order and that all our `dependencies = [...]` are correct.

 To achieve that we have [`plan.py`](https://github.com/wemake-services/django-test-migrations/blob/master/django_test_migrations/plan.py) module.